Proof-of-Learning is Currently More Broken Than You Think: Efficient Verification of Valid Proofs

-{\bf Discussion:} What Lemma~\ref{lem:min_threshold} and more generally Corollary~\ref{cor:all_metrics} show is that for metrics such that the Lebesgue measure of the boundary of their metric balls is $0$, there \emph{exists} an optimal per-step verification threshold to obtain the desired TPR.
-The question now becomes: ``how do we instantiate the optimal {step-wise} verification strategies?''
-As the first observation in this direction, we empirically demonstrate any constant threshold (\ie same over all iterations and weights) can be loose in certain settings, allowing spoofing (in \S~\ref{ssec:on_finding_cheap_pols}).
-So the question finally becomes: ``how could we leverage the hyper-parameters and weights to devise tighter thresholds?''
+{\bf Discussion:} What Lemma~\ref{lem:min_threshold} and more generally Corollary~\ref{cor:all_metrics} shows is that for those metrics whose Lebesgue measure of the boundary of their metric balls is $0$, there \emph{exists} an optimal per-step verification threshold to obtain the desired TPR.
+The question now becomes: ``How do we instantiate the optimal step-wise verification strategies?''
+As the first observation in this direction, we empirically demonstrate any constant threshold (\ie staying the same over all iterations and weights) can be loose in certain settings allowing spoofing (in Section~\ref{ssec:on_finding_cheap_pols}).
+So the question finally becomes: ``How could we leverage the hyper-parameters and weights to devise tighter thresholds?''